rfbproto/rfbproto/rfbproto.rst

 using the *SetPixelFormat* message (`SetPixelFormat`_).

 *Bits-per-pixel* is the number of bits used for each pixel value on the wire.
-This must be greater than or equal to the depth which is the number of useful bits in the pixel value.
+This must be greater than or equal to *depth*, which is the number of useful bits in the pixel value.
 Currently *bits-per-pixel* must be 8, 16 or 32.
 Less than 8-bit pixels are not yet supported.
 *Big-endian-flag* is non-zero (true) if multi-byte pixels are interpreted as big endian.
 Of course this is meaningless for 8 bits-per-pixel.

+*Depth* should be the sum of bits used according to *red-max*, *green-max*, and *blue-max*, or the number of bits needed for indices in the colour map, depending on the value of *true-color-flag*.
+Note that some servers will send a *depth* that is identical to *bits-per-pixel* for historical reasons.

 If *true-colour-flag* is non-zero (true) then the last six items specify how to extract the red, green and blue intensities from the